-The following projects will enhance the parks and open spaces along the Fulton Corridor: Titanic Memorial Park at the corner of

-Fulton and Water Streets, Pearl Street Playground bound by Fulton, Pearl and Water, and new playground to be created at Burling Slip and a new park to be created at DeLury Square at the corner of Fulton and Gold Street.
+The following projects will enhance the parks and open spaces along the Fulton Corridor: Titanic Memorial Park at the corner of Fulton and Water Streets, Pearl Street Playground bound by Fulton, Pearl and Water, and new playground to be created at Burling Slip and a new park to be created at DeLury Square at the corner of Fulton and Gold Street.

-NO UPDATES TO THE PERFORMANCE MEASURES.
-During the second quarter of 2010, construction continued at Burling Slip, DeLury Square, and Titanic Memorial Park.
+During the third quarter of 2010, construction continued at DeLury Square, and Titanic Memorial Park and was concluded at Burling Slip.
+A groundbreaking ceremony at Burling Slip took place on July 27, 2010.
 DPR continues to communicate construction schedules and updates to LMDC and its consultants in order to comply with the unanticipated discoveries plans for all open spaces, the mitigation plan for Burling Slip, and the monitoring plan for DeLury Square.